Effective August 2014, this policy has been revised. For the most current version without redlining, return to V-11.

 (Amended 6/05; 8/14)

 (2) Requisitions for "advanced" and "expedited" orders, referred to as "confirming orders," enable staff members to make contingency and emergency purchases.
-Complete procedures are found in the Purchasing Policies and Procedures Guide.
+Complete procedures are found in the Purchasing Policy and Procedure Guide.

 Purchase orders are created and issued from requisitions initiated by departments.
 Two individuals must approve all requisitions.
 The first approval shall be that of the individual requesting/initiating a purchase, and the second approval shall be that of a departmental executive officer, designated subordinate, dean of the college, or other chief administrative officer.